Harshupadhyay221/Sabudh_Intern_Course_Work/README.md

 # Sabudh Coding Challenge - Course Work 11
 Welcome to my repository for the Sabudh Coding Challenge - course Work , which took place from oct 14 and 2024.
 In this challenge, I create a Machine Learning Model on a datset, And predict the market value of a football player

+# Sabudh Coding Challenge - Course Work 12
+Welcome to my repository for the Sabudh Coding Challenge - course Work , which took place from oct 14 and 2024.
+In this challenge, I solved various problems, of Data Structures and Algorithm,with a topic of BST,array,strings etc.